oscvizag/Coding-Contest-Editorials/cOdeSpeC/Yummy and the Chocolate Factory/solution.md

 ![Question](cOdeSpeC\Yummy and the Chocolate Factory\yummy and the chocolate factory.png)

-First download the given [zip](https://drive.google.com/file/d/1467D9kGPJmmUrs3Riv_TbAtssyBUS-IU/view?usp=sharing)
+First download the given [zip](https://github.com/oscvizag/Coding-Contest-Editorials/blob/master/cOdeSpeC/Yummy%20and%20the%20Chocolate%20Factory/yummy%20and%20the%20chocolate%20factory.png?raw=true)

 ## explanation

-Approach
 The idea is to traverse every array element and find the highest bars on left and right sides.
 Take the smaller of two heights.
 The difference between the smaller height and height of the current element is the amount of water that can be stored in this array element.
 Algorithm:
 Traverse the array from start to end.